algorithmica-org/algorithmica/content/english/hpc/number-theory/modular.md

 Computers usually store time as the number of seconds that have passed since the 1st of January, 1970 — the start of the "Unix era" — and use these timestamps in all computations that have to do with time.

 We humans also keep track of time relative to some point in the past, which usually has a political or religious significance.
-For example, at the moment of writing, approximately 63882260594 seconds have passed since 0 AD.
+For example, at the moment of writing, approximately 63882260594 seconds have passed since 1 AD — [6th century Eastern Roman monks' best estimate](https://en.wikipedia.org/wiki/Anno_Domini) of the day Jesus Christ was born.

 But unlike computers, we do not always need *all* that information.
-Depending on the task at hand, the relevant part may be that it's 2 pm right now and it's time to go to dinner, or that it's Thursday, and so Subway's sub of the day is an Italian BMT.
+Depending on the task at hand, the relevant part may be that it's 2 pm right now, and it's time to go to dinner; or that it's Thursday, and so Subway's sub of the day is an Italian BMT.
 Instead of the whole timestamp, we use its *remainder* containing just the information we need: it is much easier to deal with 1- or 2-digit numbers than 11-digit ones.

 **Problem.** Today is Thursday.
 What day of the week will be exactly in a year?